iKarTehFox/Password-Gen/README.md

 ### How to Run
 1. Clone into this repository
 2. Serve `index.html` with your favorite web server, or just open it in a browser
-   - Requires internet access to download Bootstrap JS/CSS
+   - Can be run locally offline with Bootstrap JS and CSS included
 4. Profit.

 ### Screenshot